Chocolate Covered Broccoli

 Hands-On or Hands-Off

+That last point, teacher management, was a significant one.
+We didn’t want to introduce a new feature only to add increased burden on a teacher’s workload.
 From a motivational standpoint, achievement recognition lands hardest when the goal was set by the person being recognized, eg. students who choose their own targets feel more ownership over reaching them.
-But from a practical standpoint, putting that goal-setting responsibility on teachers meant adding cognitive overhead to people who were already managing thirty students, a curriculum timeline, and a platform they were still learning.
+But identifying that goal and putting the goal-setting responsibility on teachers meant adding cognitive overhead to people who were already managing thirty students, a curriculum timeline, and a platform they were still learning.

 Celebrating the Narrative